-New Border Apprehensions Figures Point To Pattern
+New Border Apprehensions Figures Point To Patternby The Arizona Republic

 For the first six months of this fiscal year, ending in March, Border Patrol apprehensions of undocumented migrants entering from Mexico climbed 13 percent compared with a year earlier.